smirrebinx/vanilla-javascript-weather-app/README.md

 # vanilla-weather-app
-The Weather App has a search engine and uses API requests from https://openweathermap.org/ to show the current weather.
+The Weather App has a search engine and uses API integration with https://openweathermap.org/ to show the current weather.
 The app shows the current temperature in Celsius with the option to convert to the current temperature in Fahrenheit for the searched city.
 A